I want a divorce and lost our marriage license. Do I need it to file?

 No. Starting January 2019, all Superior Courts and counties in Georgia will require all divorce cases to be filed online using the internet (informally referred to as “electronic filing”).
 Each county will have its own system for filing divorce cases, but most counties will use systems that are similar to each other.
 While this can be a convenience, electronic filing systems can also be very difficult to use properly the first time.

 However, most counties will still allow a person requesting a divorce to file documents in-person at the courthouse, where the documents will be scanned and uploaded to the court’s electronic filing system.
 Typically help will be offered if a person decides to go to the court in person to file their documents.
 If you just need someone else to file divorce documents for you, usually a family member, friend or even a cooperative spouse will be allowed to go to the court and file the divorce for you.
 However, it is recommended that if you do send someone else, that they have some knowledge about your divorce in case they are asked any questions.
+Also, before going to the court in person to file a case, it is best to confirm the hours and days the court are open for filing, and the forms of payment they will accept.

 We got married in one state but we then moved to Georgia, where do I file for divorce?